alessandropellegrini/personal-website/_main_pages/curriculum.md

 ## National/International Projects

-I have been involved in the following list of national/international research projects.
+I have been involved in the following national and international research projects.

-{% include project.html dates="2023 &rarr; current"
+{% include project.html dates="2023 &rarr; 2026"
                       acronym="DOMAIN"
                       name="Taming Heterogeneous Computing Complexity with Full-Stack Governance of Domain-Specific Languages" url="https://domainproject.github.io/"
                       grant="PRIN 2022, Grant Agreement #2022TSYYKJ"
                       role="Principal Investigator"
                       funding="190 K€"
                       description="The DOMAIN Project aims to address the growing complexity in computing hardware architectures.
-With the transition to heterogeneous systems combining general-purpose and specialized computing units, the project focuses on developing high-level, semantically-rich abstractions that are accessible and efficient for domain experts across various fields.
-By exploring Domain-Specific Languages (DSLs) and creating new compiling toolchains, software runtime environments, and operating system supports, the project seeks to optimize large-scale heterogeneous platforms.
+With the transition to heterogeneous systems combining general-purpose and specialised computing units, the project focuses on developing high-level, semantically-rich abstractions that are accessible and efficient for domain experts across various fields.
+By exploring Domain-Specific Languages (DSLs) and creating new compiling toolchains, software runtime environments, and operating system supports, the project seeks to optimise large-scale heterogeneous platforms.
 The goal is to allow domain experts to efficiently code applications, leveraging the full potential of these complex architectures with minimal technical involvement."
 %}
 {% include project.html dates="2020 &rarr; 2022"
                       acronym="SISMA"